Rafael Nadal saves 4 match points to advance

-MADRID – Rafael Nadal saved four match points before outlasting David Goffin in three sets to reach the Madrid Open quarterfinals on Thursday.
+MADRID – Rafael Nadal saved four match points before outlasting David Goffin in three sets to reach the Madrid Open quarterfinals.

 Nadal needed more than three hours to win 6-3, 5-7, 7-6 (9) in only his second match after an injury layoff.